GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 To upload your item, you need to create a ZIP file that contains the [files for your extension][4].
 The item's manifest file must be included, and it must specify at least the following fields:

-- `"name":` — Displayed in the Chrome Web Store and in the Chrome browser
+- `"name":`—Displayed in the Chrome Web Store and in the Chrome browser
-- `"version":` — The version of the metadata, incremented
+- `"version":`—The version of the metadata, incremented
-- `"icons":` — An array specifying the [icons][5] your item uses
+- `"icons":`—An array specifying the [icons][5] your item uses

 Your zip file may also include other images and any files that the item requires.
 The contents of the ZIP file and manifest depend on the specifics of your item; see [Extension files][6] for more